 The Bladder Fern reproduces by dropping spores that develop on the underside of the leaves or fronds.
 There will be small brown bumps or bulblets under the sheets, and they contain the spores or sori.
 This is where the Bladder Fern name originated.
 Many gardeners prefer the Bladder Fern because it produces rapidly.
 Each of the fronds may produce more than fifty bulblets.
 This plant provides an excellent way to have plenty of ground cover in a short time as it spreads quickly and provides a natural look.

+They require only a minimum of water and yellow leaves can be trimmed, enhancing their look.
+When planted outdoors, the leaves will turn brown and die during the winter.
+Wait until spring to remove these leaves as they help to protect the Bladder Fern in cold weather.
+When trimmed, new growth will develop.
 This delicate perennial fern typically grows in groupings of 12 inches high and 24 inches wide.
 The plant forms long fronds of three to six inches long with deciduous leaf blades that can be grown up to two feet long.
 The leaves are a light to medium green in color throughout their life.
 The bladder fern gets its Latin name from the little bulblets that form on the undersides of the fronds.
 These bulblets will eventually fall off and produce new ferns, blanketing the area with lacey green carpet.

 Each frond can produce over fifty bulblets, indicating the ease by which it spreads.
 This type of fern grows so well in the shade that it's perfect for planting underneath trees or anywhere that is mostly shaded.
 The addition of bladder ferns to a home garden adds an air of wildness to an otherwise organized space, as these plants are commonly seen in nature.

 The bladder fern is happy in full or partial shade and prefers rocky soil, mainly limestone.
 This type of fern thrives in moist conditions and adapts to any PH level soil, but does require good drainage.
 Bladder ferns do best in areas with little competition with other plants.
 As winter sets in, the bladder fern's leaves will start to turn brown and die back.
 This dead growth protects the heart of the plant through the winter but should be removed in the spring to make way for new growth.Bladder Fern Ships as Bare Root